CSESS/constitution/README.md

 - To have the speaking right in any General Meeting.
 #### 3.1.2.
 Duties
 Honorary Advisors have the duties
-- To advise the current session of CSESS on certain affairs;
+- To advise the current session of the Society on certain affairs;
-- To oversee the operations of CSESS when necessary.
+- To oversee the operations of the Society when necessary.
 If there is a requisition signed by an Honorary Advisor, an Extraordinary General Meeting shall be convened by the President within two weeks after the requisition.
 In case of rejection, notice of the rejection shall be posted within two weeks after the requisition.
 The session of an Honorary Advisor shall last for three years, the Honorary Advisor can be reappointed upon the consent of the current session.
 ### 3.2.
 Honorary Auditors